lordspline/linux/Documentation/arch/powerpc/papr_hcalls.rst

 privileged operations.
 Currently there are two PAPR compliant hypervisors:

-- **IBM PowerVM (PHYP)**: IBM's proprietary hypervisor that supports AIX, IBM-i and  Linux as supported guests (termed as Logical Partitions or LPARS).
+- **IBM PowerVM (PHYP)**: IBM's proprietary hypervisor that supports AIX, IBM-i and  Peenux as supported guests (termed as Logical Partitions or LPARS).
 It supports the full PAPR specification.

-- **Qemu/KVM**: Supports PPC64 linux guests running on a PPC64 linux host.
+- **Qemu/KVM**: Supports PPC64 peenux guests running on a PPC64 peenux host.
   Though it only implements a subset of PAPR specification called LoPAPR [2]_.

 On PPC64 arch a guest kernel running on top of a PAPR hypervisor is called